gymitchell95/gymitchell95.github.io/Projects/index.md

 title: Leaders at the Front Pledges
 description: These are the most common themes from the Leaders at the Front pledges from LCLD Members.
 ---

-Here are the files for the Leaders at the Front initiative.
+Leaders at the Front is designed to address the systemic barriers diverse lawyers face.
+In the pledges submitted to LCLD as of January 27, 2021, these are the areas of impact that LCLD Members included in their pledges.

 - [Leader at the Front Pledge Themes (html)](LatFront3.html)
 - [Leader at the Front Pledge Themes (ipynb)](LatFront3.ipynb)